Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: CaReTS Framework

 \section{CaReTS Framework}

-This section introduces a novel multi-task learning framework for multi-step time series forecasting - CaReTS.
+This section introduces CaReTS, an multi-task learning framework for energy time series forecasting.
 Specifically, two types of CaReTS architectures are presented, each consisting of a classification branch that captures the stepwise trend of future values and a regression branch that estimates the corresponding deviations.
 Moreover, a multi-task loss formulation, together with an uncertainty-based loss weighting algorithm, is designed to jointly optimize three tasks including the output prediction, deviation estimation, and trend classification.